iamkanishka/appwrite/README.md

 Appwrite is an open-source self-hosted backend server that abstract and simplify complex and repetitive development tasks behind a very simple REST API

+a
+> [!WARNING]
+> This project is still in high development, expect breaking changes.

 ## Installation